hackerschoice/hackerschoice.github.io/segfault/faq/index.md

    No. Your ROOT SERVER does not have a public IP: You can connect out (to the Internet) but nobody can connect back to your server (Read below for the only exception).
 There are [MANY ways](https://github.com/hackerschoice/thc-tips-tricks-hacks-cheat-sheet#tunnel) to tunnel a raw TCP port from a PUBLIC IP back to your ROOT SERVER.
 For HTTPS tunnels, use [Cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps), [Pagekite](https://pagekite.net/) or [ngrok](https://ngrok.com/download).

 1. **How do I use reverse Port Forwarding?**<a id="fwd"></a>
    You can assign **one** PORT on a public IP address with `curl sf/port`.
-This port for testing only and will change every 0-7 days:
+This port is ephemeral and will change every 0-7 days:

    ```
    👾 New reverse Port is 1.12.123.222:1234
    ```

-   That's your personal IP:PORT for reverse connections.
+   That's your personal IP:PORT for reverse connections / reverse shells.
 Any connection to 1.12.123.222 on Port 1234 is forwarded to your server on port 1234.
 You can listen for the connection like so:

    ```
    nc -vnlp 1234